 Read How to Take the Bias Out of Interviews (Harvard Business Review)

 The session will review participant IAT results and provide them an opportunity to share 2-3 key points from either the video or article they engaged.
 Lastly, this session will discuss strategies for recognizing and disrupting the unconscious and cultural bias which tend to occur during the recruitment and interviewing process.

 For more detailed description of this module see: Unconscious Bias 90-minute Outline

 Real-Life Implications of Diversity & Inclusion on Recruitment

 The following segment is a reflection on the previous material and facilitates a difficult conversation about the implications of creating a recruitment process that is designed to intentionally disrupt implicit and cultural bias, and encourages the hiring of under-represented groups.
 Beginning with opening comments submitted online, this session might include:

-Systemic Change Toward Greater Inclusion in the Recruitment Pathway
+Systemic Change Toward Greater Inclusion in the Recruitment (or Advancement) Pathway

 Workshop (60 min)

 This workshop is focused on analyzing the pathway through various stages of recruitment and professional advancement and their impact on the successful hiring and retention of specific equity-seeking groups.
 This activity-driven session brings together the previous content around cultural differences and implicit bias, and examines the assumed benefits and potential hazards of self-identifying in an equity-seeking group.